evanshiu/skillglance/README.md

     <li><strong>Password:</strong> demopassword</li>
   </ul>

-  <p>We welcome your feedback and suggestions for improvement.
+  <p>Any feedback or suggestions is welcomed.
 If you have any questions or encounter issues, please don't hesitate to reach out!</p>

 </body>
 </html>